clef/clef-wordpress/readme.txt

 1. [Deactivate](http://support.getclef.com/article/32-what-should-i-do-if-my-phone-is-lost-or-stolen) your old phone.
 1. [Reactivate](http://support.getclef.com/article/59-how-do-i-move-my-clef-account-to-a-new-phone) on your new phone.

-= How do I create a custom login page or widget with the Clef login shortcode? = You can add the Clef Wave or the Clef “login with your phone” button by inserting the **clef_render_login_button** shortcode into any post, page, or text widget.
-See the [shortcode guide](http://support.getclef.com/article/56-how-do-i-use-the-clef-login-shortcode) for details.
+= Is there a shortcode for the Clef login and register buttons? = Yes.
+The [`clef_render_login_button` shortcode](http://support.getclef.com/article/56-how-do-i-use-the-clef-login-shortcode) can be used in posts, pages, or text widgets.

 = How do I configure Clef for multisite networks? =